DarlysonGabriel/.github/profile/README.md

 🇧🇷 I am Brazilian, and I am learning to write and speak in English.

+😎 I've been in the game development world for 2 years.
+Despite everything, I still have a lot to learn.

 ### 🚀 Specialties

 * 🎮 Game Development